JensUweUlrich/ReadBouncer/README.md

 # Qt on Linux:

 * Same Code without any changes, we run ReadBouncer GUI on Ubuntu 20 with QT 6.0.3, also tested with Qt 5.
-* Deploy Qt Application on Ubuntu 20 is hard issue [e.g] (https://github.com/probonopd/linuxdeployqt/issues/340) and some errors will occur!
+* Deploy Qt Application on Ubuntu 20 is hard issue [e.g](https://github.com/probonopd/linuxdeployqt/issues/340) and some errors will occur!
 We did the deployment manuell.
 * By using Ubuntu < 16 or Linux Mint, Linux Debian you can use [linuxdeployqt](https://github.com/probonopd/linuxdeployqt).
-* For doing manuell deploy you need this libraries:
+* For manuell deployment you need this libraries: